jp-embedded/scxmlcc/README.md

 * History states
 * Final states

-If you have any suggestions on features to prioritize, please create an issue or contact me.
+If you have any suggestions on features to prioritize, please create an [issue](https://github.com/jp-embedded/scxmlcc/issues).